The Life and Legend of Joe DiMaggio

-The Yankees were kept at arms length by DiMaggio’s handlers, but just the fifth monument in team history was dedicated to him at the Stadium when the new season began.
+The Yankees were kept at arm’s length by DiMaggio’s handlers, but just the fifth monument in team history was dedicated to him at the Stadium when the new season began.
 The Bombers wore commemorative patches on their uniforms all season, which resulted in a 25th World Series title.
-The latest heir to Yankee Greatness, Derek Jeter, lead the way, a star fit for the new millennium.
+The latest heir to Yankee greatness, Derek Jeter, led the way, a star fit for the new millennium.
 DiMaggio would have approved.

 All these years later, Joltin’ Joe maintains a strong presence in pop culture, which has exploded in the decades since his death.
-Even as the internet and social media have provided a platform for innumerable stars to bloom, there’s still an allure to Joe DiMaggio.
+Even as the internet and social media have provided a platform for innumerable stars to bloom, there is still an allure to Joe DiMaggio.
 He must be the only person ever referenced by Ernest Hemingway and Homer Simpson, Billy Bragg and Peter Griffin.
-But that’s who he was, and that’s what he does to us.
+But that is who he was, and that is what he does to us.
 In short, people still care, and that means a lot in this capricious age of insouciance.

 “There was never a day when I was as good as Joe DiMaggio at his best,” said Stan Musial, the great St Louis Cardinal.
 “Joe was the best, the very best I ever saw.”